 Couples who are feeling disconnected from each other often equate the disconnectedness with feeling misunderstood.
 For example, they’ll say they can’t remember the last time they had a real conversation.
 Some couples are only sparsely intimate, while some have ceased intimacy altogether.
 They are silently lonely for their partner, and their lack of communication can lead to a full breakdown of the marriage.
 Left unchecked, feeling disconnected can transform into a sort of benign neglect, even leading to an air of apathy.
 We end up living a dichotomy because we want the connection, yet we don’t do anything to keep it up, nor regain it if it’s lost.

 Thankfully, there are ways to stay connected in the first place, and return to connectedness if one is feeling disconnected.
-Here are three main ways to bridge the gaps of disconnect.
+Knowing how to build a bridge in relationships is as easy as understanding these three concepts so together you can bridge the gaps of potential disconnection.

 1. Building a Bridge.
 Think of your connection like a bridge between you and your partner.
 Building the bridge is easy at the beginning of the relationship – we want to be with our partner, and together we feel invincible.
 We love seeing how our partner does things, how they think, how they feel.
 We build that bridge and we stay on the bridge together easily.
 We actually prefer being on that bridge than we do on our own shores, alone.
 Like a bridge that supports safe passage between two shores, our connection makes us feel supported and unafraid.
 The bridge is strong, the bridge is safe, and the bridge is fun.